berndprach/inverse_problems_GAN/README.md

 ## Center inpainting
 The architecture can be trained to recreate the center part of a picture.
 The code below was used to train the model that created the following picture:
-The model was trained using the following line:

     $ python main.py --crop --train_size 60000 --problem_name problems.center_inpainting --nrof_epochs 16 --train